Pets should be seen at least once a year for routine wellness exams.

 - Other tests as indicated (such as heartworm tests, parasite tests, etc.)

 Year-Round Parasite Prevention Is Vital to Your Pet and Your Family’s Health

 Flea, tick, worm, and other parasite prevention are important not only to your pet’s health and comfort, but also your family’s health as well.
-Parasites from pets can transmit diseases to humans, particularly children, since they may eat grass or dirt, allow pets to kiss them, and are unlikely to practice proper hand washing.
-Some parasitic canine diseases have more serious effects in humans than they do for dogs, as humans are an abnormal host for them.
-WebMD Pets provides information on diseases you can get from your pet, many of which are avoidable by preventive measures.
-Also keep in mind that given the prevalence of deer and other wildlife in our area, tick prevention is a year-round pursuit.
+Parasites from pets can transmit diseases to humans, particularly children.
+Some parasitic canine diseases have more serious effects in humans than they do for dogs!
+We provide information on diseases you can get from your pet, many of which are avoidable.
+Keep in mind that given the deer and other wildlife in beautiful Pennsylvania, tick prevention is a year-round priority.

 Buy Safe, Authentic Pet Medications

 When you buy tick, flea, and parasite control medications, be sure you are purchasing authentic FDA/EPA-approved pet medications.
 Purchase medications from veterinarians who ensure these pet medications are stored properly—at the right temperatures and under the right conditions—so effectiveness is guaranteed.
+Our hospital offers an in-house pharmacy and home delivered medication through Vets First Choice.
 We recommend the following medications:

 Diet, Weight, and Safety

 Be sure to keep poisonous and hazardous items away from your pets.
 Pet proof your home.
-Two common poisons that do not immediately come to mind are chewing gum and medications.
+Two common poisons are chewing gum and medications.
 It is not uncommon for a dog to grab a pill bottle off a counter and eat it.
-Many everyday medications even in small doses are lethal to pets.
 Sugar-free chewing gum containing xylitol is also highly toxic.
 What is the most poisonous houseplant for pets?
 It’s lilies, not poinsettias as many believe.